Category: E-Commerce

 “Here’s what we’re changing.”

-AI is forcing organizations to grapple with issues they have long ignored:
+AI forces organizations to confront questions they have long avoided:

 • Who actually owns this decision?

-• Who is responsible for doing — or not doing — something?
+• Who is responsible for action or inaction?

 • Responsibility becomes diffused

-Without intentional redesign, automation breeds dependence — not autonomy.
+Without intentional redesign, automation creates dependency rather than autonomy.

 High-Performing Organizations Break the Paradox

-And the companies that avoid this trap are those that think of AI as a decision system, not an information system.
+Organizations that avoid this trap treat AI as a decision system, not just an analytics tool.

 They: